 1.5120 Agenda

-A draft agenda shall be prepared by the President, after consultation with the Board Chair and Executive Committee, and distributed to Board Members within five days prior to a meeting to allow the provision of notices required hereunder.
+A draft agenda shall be prepared by the, Secretary of the Board, after consultation with the President, Board Chair and Executive Committee, and distributed to Board Members.
 A final agenda will be adopted by the Board at or soon after the start of public Board meetings; the Board may make any changes it wishes before voting to adopt it.
 Items that are not on the agenda may be considered by consent of the majority of the Trustees present at the meeting.

 The Board will meet in Workshop, Executive and Regular Sessions as appropriate.
-Workshops will operate with a Consent Agenda whereby routine and/or actions or decisions of less significance in Finance, Human Resources, and Grants will be authorized to proceed for action at the Regular Meeting.
+A Consent Agenda will be utilized whereby routine and/or actions or decisions of less significance in Finance, Human Resources, and Grants will be authorized to proceed for action at the Regular Meeting.
 An item may be moved from the Consent Agenda upon consensus of the Board and acted upon separately.

 1.5130 Parliamentary Rules

-Robert’s Rules of Order, Revised, shall be followed in conducting the meetings of the Board except as otherwise provided by the Board.
+Robert’s Rules of Order, Revised, shall be followed in conducting the meetings of the Board except as otherwise provided by these Bylaws.
 College Counsel shall act as Parliamentarian at Board meetings.

 1.5140 Minutes of Meetings